spdk/spdk/doc/jsonrpc.md

 ### Response

 The response is current configuration of the specified SPDK subsystem.
-Null is returned if it is not retrievable by the get_subsystem_config method and empty array is returned if it is empty.
+Null is returned if it is not retrievable by the framework_get_config method and empty array is returned if it is empty.

 ### Example